apalala/grako/README.rst

     * Now a `_default()` method is called in the semantics delegate when no specific method is found.
 This allows, for example, generating meaningful errors when something in the semantics is missing.

-    * Added compatiblity with tox_.
+    * Added compatibility with tox_.
 Now tests are performed against the latest releases of Python_ 2.7.x and 3.x, and PyPy_ 2.x.

     * Added `--whitespace` parameter to generated `main()`.